bokkypoobah/BokkyPooBahsTokenTeleportationServiceSmartContract/README.md

 ## How It Works

 This example will be explain the results from the testing script and testing results.
+Note that the computed hashes will differ in the testing results because new token contract addresses are created in each testing session.

 In the testing: